alajmo/mani/_site/docs/config.md

       # Simple string value
       branch: main

+    # If project should be synced automatically [default to true]
+    sync: true

 # List of environment variables that are available to all tasks
 env:
   # Simple string value